 Hiring a Guide and Porter for 16 Days EBC Trek

 Trek to the Everest Base camp is physically and mentally challenging.
 Hiring a potter will give you that extra comfort.
-You can pay porters to adjust yourself in the harsh and rugged road and terrains.
+You can pay porters to adjust yourself to the harsh and rugged roads and terrains.
 The potters will carry your luggage to the destination.
-Porters charge is usually cheap.
+Porters’ charge is usually cheap.
 Hiring a potter will cost you around 20 $.
-Potters do the heavy duty work for you.
+Potters do the heavy-duty work for you.

 You must consider the fact during the course of the journey trekkers suffer from altitude sickness.
 So you should be well prepared for it.
 Altitude sickness might turn out to be fatal if it is not treated well.
 It is a pathological condition.
 Lack of sufficient oxygen levels in our body is the biggest cause of altitude sickness.